Batch tasks in workflows

 Retry:

-# This policy will retry any errors a second time
+# This policy will retry multiple times after any errors

 - ErrorEquals: ["States.ALL"]